AleksandrRogachev94/Computations-of-Photonic-Crystals-Optical-Propterties/README.md

 ## Usage

 First of all, you will need to create several text files describing structure of your photonic crystal.
 They must be in the same folder as exe file.
 You can view examples with notes in InputFilesExample folder in the root directory (start with the task file).
 After that, open exe file and follow the instructions.
 This program will result in several files:
-.outts(transmittance spectrum), .outrs(reflectance spectrum), .outas(absorption spectrum), .outd(field distributions),
+.outts(transmittance spectrum), .outrs(reflectance spectrum), .outas(absorption spectrum), .outd(fields distributions),
 .outtad(transmittance angle dispersion spectrum) , .outrad(reflectance angle dispersion spectrum), .outaad(absorption angle dispersion spectrum)

-In order to visualize the results of field distributions(.outd) and angle dispersion spectra(.outtad, .outrad, .outaad) you need to use [Photonics Visual](https://github.com/AleksandrRogachev94/photonics-visual) program with these files.
+In order to visualize the results of fields distributions(.outd) and angle dispersion spectra(.outtad, .outrad, .outaad) you need to use [Photonics Visual](https://github.com/AleksandrRogachev94/photonics-visual) program with these files.
 To visualize spectra graphs you can use common tools, such as Origin.

 ## Contributing